Jake-Russell/deal-or-no-deal-scoreboard/README.md

 A simple web application for emulating the scoreboard in a game of Deal or No Deal.
 It is intended to be used solely as an electronic scoreboard, accompanying physical boxes as used in the TV show game.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

 # Customising The Scoreboard

 The scoreboard can be customised by changing the available prizes, the frequency of the banker calling, and the inclusion of a Gamble Box in the game.